Part II (Obi-Wan Kenobi): Writing

 Various story elements in the episode were conceived by Stuart Beattie and Hossein Amini when they were developing the film.
 A new planet, Daiyu, is introduced in the episode.
 Chow had felt that it had a "grittiness and energy to it, but that is sort of weird and a bit shady", while Harold described it as having "a graffiti-ridden nightlife" and being "kind of edgy.
 It's just got a different lane and a different feeling".
 He also added that its visual aesthetic was inspired by Hong Kong.
 Harold had originally conceived that the series would take place across multiple planets, as he had felt it was a core element of Star Wars.
-He chose to include an Haja Estree as he felt that Kenobi needed an informant while on Daiyu.
-He felt it was "I needed somebody that Obi-Wan can get information out of, but that's very boring if it's just somebody beating up in an alley", and chose to create Haja as a con-man who pretends to be a Jedi.
+He chose to include Haja Estree as he felt that Kenobi needed an informant while on Daiyu.
+He said, "I needed somebody that Obi-Wan can get information out of, but that's very boring if it's just somebody beating up in an alley", and chose to create Haja as a con-man who pretends to be a Jedi.

-He was inspired by films such as Paper Moon (1973) and Midnight Run (1988) when writing Leia and Kenobi's scenes together.
-The episode features Kenobi using the Force since his self-exile on Tatooine.
+He was inspired by films such as Paper Moon (1973) and Midnight Run (1988) when writing Princess Leia and Kenobi's scenes together.
+The episode features Kenobi using the Force for the first time since his self-exile on Tatooine.
 Harold stated that Kenobi did not use the Force or his lightsaber prior to this as it would draw attention to himself.
-He further elaborated that "He’s habitually gotten to the place where that’s in his past for now.
-So we deliberately didn’t see him use it effectively until that moment, because it should be a moment.
-He shouldn’t just grab his cup of coffee in the morning.
-And he would only do it for something that’s important as that.
+He further elaborated that "He's habitually gotten to the place where that's in his past for now.
+So we deliberately didn't see him use it effectively until that moment, because it should be a moment.
+He shouldn't just grab his cup of coffee in the morning.
+And he would only do it for something that's important as that.
 That needed to be the first step.
 He has to wrap his arms around who he is.
-And it’s a great metaphor for who he is, his relationship to the Force, and his ability to use it".
-Meanwhile, Morrison described his appearance as a homeless clone trooper as "representing all that clone army that are no longer around anymore".
+And it's a great metaphor for who he is, his relationship to the Force, and his ability to use it".
+Meanwhile, Temuera Morrison described his appearance as a homeless clone trooper as "representing all that clone army that are no longer around anymore".